 Mrs. Pratt is married to a member of the Lakota Indian tribe.
 She does not laugh when telling stories about how the settlers stole the stone from the Lakota Indians.
-The people who built this school raided their quarries, she reminded us, and left the chiefs with little stone to make their peace pipes.
+The people who built this school raided their quarries and left the chiefs with little rock to make their peace pipes.
 I know she is telling the truth.
-I have been to Pipestone with my parents, and the displays describe how pioneers mined the stone, though their effort is not exactly described as theft.
+I have been to Pipestone with my parents, and the displays describe how pioneers mined the stone, though their effort is not defined as theft.
 I feel a little guilty about playing with the stone bits that have fallen away from the buildings at recess, using the pieces for etching patterns in the pavement.

 Before lunchtime, Father G. leads the solemn procession of first through sixth graders into the chapel.
 Each day, one of the teachers assigns one of the 6th-grade students to carry the silver-plated cross and the American flag into a chapel.
 Phillip and Jane are carrying the flag and the cross today.
 The boys, dressed in navy trousers and white turtlenecks, push each other in line, trying to make those with untied shoelaces trip.
 Opposite, the girls, wearing plaid jumpers and pearl blouses, whisper behind cupped, tiny hands before walking through the arched doorway.
 All of us wear Santa red sweaters with the purple and gold school emblem sewn onto our chests: “All Saints School.
 From Glory to Glory.”

-Hidden under my school uniform, this cross is my own fragile secret.
-I never take it off even when I go to bed.
+The cross, hidden under my school uniform, is my fragile secret.
+I never take it off, even when I go to bed.
 When I hear my parents argue about returning to England to live, I stroke the smooth, worn surface until the cross is warm like a radiator.
 The frequency of their arguments has grown in the past year, and sometimes I hear loud declarations from my father about my mother and me becoming American citizens.
 If we are moving to England if I am going to school there soon, why do we need to have American citizenship?
 I am glad I was lucky enough to wear the cross.